schwarzschlyle/principia/README.md

 [Link to Overleaf:]
 [Task Description:]

 This constitutes the header of the task page.
 The task page body constitutes of the **Research Journal**.
 A button named *Add Entry* can be clicked add new entry where the student can type any progress on the task and can paste streenshots on.
 Upon clicking, it should prompt the student to write a concise description of that entry.
-When finished, the student can click the *Submit Entry* button which places the entry on the Research Journal with the associated datatime when it was submitted which is inline with the entry description.
+When finished, the student can click the *Submit Entry* button which places the entry on the Research Journal with the associated datetime when it was submitted which is inline with the entry description.
 For example, the journal entry should look like

 [12-23-24:13:01] Calculation of the Riemann tensor